-Here is the formal declaration required by the IETF URN Sub-namespace specification [RFC3553].
+Here is the formal declaration to comply with the IETF URN Subnamespace specification [RFC3553].

 - Registry name: RTP Compact Header Extensions - Specification: RFC 5285 and RFCs updating RFC 5285. - Information required: - The desired extension naming URI - В. A formal reference to the publicly available specification - A short phrase describing the function of the extension C. - D. Contact information for the organization or person making the registration